Eawag-SWW/floodx_data_preprocessing/README.md

   - `floodX Datalogger Images` (doi: ...)
  - The `floodX Datasets` package contains the default version of this script in the `code` folder.
  - If you wish to update the files in the `code` folder, you can replace them with the files of this Github repository.
- - Rename `settings.pyTEMPLATE` as `settings.py`, and update the paths in `metadata/metadata_ocr.csv` to point to where you unpacked the `floodX Datalogger Images` package.
+ - Open `settings.py`, and update the paths in `metadata/metadata_ocr.csv` to point to where you unpacked the `floodX Datalogger Images` package.